 There are two program start dates annually.
 Applicants should have an undergraduate degree in engineering, mathematics, or science.
 Potential students submit GRE scores, a professional resume, three letters of recommendation, and a statement of purpose.
 Online students are eligible for financial aid.

-The University of Southern California is regionally accredited by the WASC Western Association of Schools and Colleges.
+University of Southern California is regionally accredited by the WASC Senior College and University Commission (WSCUC).

 The master of engineering in biomedical engineering at UIU prepares students for leadership positions in healthcare organizations.
 This industry–focused degree provides a unique mix of business, engineering, and technology training.
 Students select one of three degree concentrations: bioinstrumentation, general bioengineering, or computational genomics.